omeka/plugin-ShortcodeCarousel/README.md

 - **interval**: when autoscroll is on, interval sets the interval between scrolling in milliseconds.
 Default is 3000.
 For example: `[carousel autoscroll=true interval=700]`
 - **pauseonhover**: setting pauseonhover=true will temporarily pause the carousel's scrolling when mouse will be hovering over it.
 For example: `[carousel pauseonhover=true]`
 - **showtitles**: setting showtitles=true will display the item title in the carousel.
 For example: `[carousel showtitles=true]`
 - **showtitlesastooltips**: setting showtitlesastooltips=true will use the item title as text for image's tooltip in the carousel.
-For example: `[carousel showtitlesastooltips=true]`
+For example: `[carousel  showtitles=true showtitlesastooltips=true]`
 - **hidenavigation**: setting hidenavigation=true will hide the carousel's navigation bar.
 For example: `[carousel hidenavigation=true]`

 ## Item shortcode general options